Best POS Systems for Bars and Pubs

 Transaction rates start from around 1.2% for businesses processing £10,000 or more per month.
 Monthly terminal rental is around £20–£25.
 Settlement is next business day.
 Dojo’s dashboard provides real-time transaction data and chargeback management.

-If you already have an EPOS system you are happy with, adding Dojo terminals is often the most cost-effective upgrade path.
+If you already run an EPOS system you are happy with, we rate adding Dojo terminals the most cost-effective upgrade path: you keep the system your staff know and just speed up the bit the customer waits on.

 Best Enterprise System for Multi-Site Operators: Tevalis

 Tevalis integrates with major UK payment providers and supports self-service kiosks, kitchen display screens, and customer-facing screens.
 Implementation is managed by a UK-based team.
-It is not appropriate for single-site independents — the setup cost and complexity are calibrated for businesses with at least two or three sites.
+We would not point a single-site independent here; the setup cost and complexity are calibrated for operators running at least two or three sites, and below that you are paying for headroom you will not touch.

 POS Systems for Bars and Pubs Compared